oppermaa/gvsu-cis350-CoolKids/docs/articles.md

 ### *Mexican Vara  (Length):*
 1 vara = 0.8359 m

-Originally Spanish, but localized in Mexico, US states, and other locations.
-Still in use today.
+Originally a Spanish unit of length, the Vara has been localized in Mexico, several US states, and some other locations, and it is commonly used today.

 Articles:
 - [Really nice history and overview of the Vara](https://www.nist.gov/blogs/taking-measure/vara-standard-length-not-so-standard-history)